-GIS is a growing service within the department, and not only provides service to the TWF Department but also all other County Departments and the member municipalities through the GIS Co-operative and managed service agreements.
+GIS is a growing service within the department, and not only provides service to the PW Department but also all other County Departments and member municipalities through the GIS Co-operative and managed service agreements.
 The GIS group, in collaboration with the Finance Department is also responsible for fulfilling requirements under Ontario Regulation 588/17 for asset management as described above.
-This involves maintaining assets in the GIS and Cityworks software, as well as development of the asset management policy and plans.
+This involves maintaining assets in the GIS and Cityworks software and producing various reports, as well as the development and review of the asset management policy and plans.